The Napa Wine Project

 The April 1906 San Francisco earthquake & subsequent fire destroyed their business.
 Moving their operations to the Napa Valley later that same year, they purchased the old Thomann Winery and Distillery just south of St. Helena.
 Already well established with the name Sutter Home, they immediately renamed this property to Sutter Home and prominently painted the name of the winery across the roof of the winery building.

-This old winery and accompanying property was purchased by the Trinchero Family (John Trinchero) and a partner, Louis Carlesimo with escrow closing in early 1947.
-Their first harvest and vintage was in 1948.
+This old winery and accompanying property were purchased by the Trinchero Family (John Trinchero) and a partner, Louis Carlesimo with escrow closing in early 1947.
+Their first harvest and vintage were in 1948.
 The agricultural landscape of the Napa Valley in the late 1940’s post World War II was dramatically different then it is today.
 Crops included walnuts and plums and vegetables including lots of tomatoes.
-Also cattle were commonly grazing in the valley.
+Also, cattle were commonly grazing in the valley.

 Eventually John’s brother Mario and his son Bob Trinchero bought out John’s share of the business in 1960.
 Mario and his wife Mary had three children, Bob, Roger and Vera (Vera died in 2014).
 Today the the winery is still very much family run with multiple generations of the family involved.